 As a consequence of the foregoing, the Company decided to raise funds through the Rights Offering to increase its assets available for investment, take advantage of real estate investment opportunities, further diversify its portfolio and mitigate against the impact of potential lease expirations.
 The Rights Offering was successfully completed during April 1995 and net proceeds of approximately \$107.6 million were raised for investment purposes.
 In order to enhance the Company's investment portfolio (and ultimately its asset values and cash flow prospects), the Company is seeking to acquire investments in undervalued properties, including commercial properties, land parcels, residential development projects and non-performing loans.
 Such properties may not be generating a positive cash flow in the near term; however, the General Partner believes that the acquisition of properties requiring some degree of management or development activity have the greatest potential for growth, both in terms of capital appreciation and the generation of cash flow.
+These types of investments may involve debt restructuring, capital improvements and active asset management and by their nature as under-performing assets may not be readily financeable.
+As such, they require the Company to maintain a strong capital base.

 Expenses relating to environmental clean-up have not had a material effect on the earnings, capital expenditures, or competitive position of the Company.
 Management believes that substantially all such costs would be the responsibility of the tenants pursuant to lease terms.
 While most tenants have assumed responsibility for the environmental conditions existing on their leased property, there can be no assurance that the Company will not be deemed to be a responsible party or that the tenant will bear the costs of remediation.
-Also, as the Company acquires more operating properties, its exposure to environmental clean-up costs may increase.
-The Company recently has undertaken to have certain of its properties subjected to Phase I Environmental Site Assessments by a third-party consultant.
-Based on the results of these Phase $\,$ I Environmental Site Assessments, the environmental consultant has recommended that limited Phase II Environmental Site Investigations be conducted.
-At the conclusion of the Company's Phase I Environmental Site Assessments, the Company will seek to coordinate with the tenants to attempt to ensure that they undertake any required investigation and/or remediation.
+Also, as the Company acquires more operating properties, its exposure to environmental cleanup costs may increase.
+The Company completed Phase I Environmental Site Assessments of certain of its properties by a third-party consultant.
+Based on the results of these Phase I Environmental Site Assessments, the environmental consultant has recommended that limited Phase II Environmental Site Investigations be conducted.
+The Company is seeking to coordinate with the tenants to attempt to ensure that they undertake any required investigation and/or remediation.
 As no Phase II Environmental Site Investigations have been conducted by the consultant, there can be no accurate estimation of the need for or extent of any required remediation, or the costs thereof.